• Home

 2026 Games Most Gender-Balanced in Winter Olympic History

 Today, February 6, the world will watch the opening ceremonies for the 2026 Winter Olympics.
-Being held in the Italian cities of Malino and Cortina d’Ampezzo, the games have already made history by becoming the most gender equal Winter Olympics to date, with women making up 47% of the athletes competing.
+Being held in the Italian cities of Milano and Cortina d’Ampezzo, the games have already made history by becoming the most gender equal Winter Olympics to date, with women making up 47% of the athletes competing.

 When the first Winter Olympic Games were held in Chamonix, France, in 1924, women made up less that 5% of total athletes and were only allowed to compete in one event: figure skating.
 This year, the Olympics have added 4 new women’s events: ski mountaineering sprint, luge doubles, ski jumping large individual hill, and freestyle skiing dual moguls.
 Additionally, the increase in mixed-gender events has had an impact on the overall number of women competing in the Winter Olympics, with the Skeleton mixed team relay making its Olympic debut this year.